launchcodedev/app-config/docs/guide/intro/encryption.md

 This will re-sign all encryption keys of the current repository with their public key.
 This gives them access to any previously encrypted secrets as well.

+To specify an encryption environment to trust the user on, set the standard App-Config environment variables (`ENV`, `NODE_ENV`, or `APP_CONFIG_ENV`).
+If no environment is specified, the user will be trusted on the `default` environment.

 ## Untrusting Users

 You can untrust users as well.
 Please rotate secrets if they are a security concern.